ricca509/backbonejs-comments-AMD/README.md

 **What**

-An AMD version of Backbone-Comments using RequireJs
+An AMD version of Backbone-Comments using RequireJs.

 **How**